TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-messagingqueue-dbmail.md

 - Make sure that you use [supported syntax for Database Mail](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#database-mail-db_mail).
 Windows Authentication and attachments are not supported.
 - If you get error "Msg 22050, Level 16, State 1", see [known issue with **@query** parameter](https://docs.microsoft.com/azure/azure-sql/database/doc-changes-updates-release-notes?tabs=managed-instance#procedure-sp_send_dbmail-may-transiently-fail-when--parameter-is-used).

-- Check that you can reach the mail server from a Managed Instance using SQL Agent Job that tests the network connection:
+- Try to reach the mail server from a Managed Instance using SQL Agent Job that tests the network connection:

    1. Create a SQL Agent job that has one PowerShell task that runs a command like `tnc smtp.sendgrid.net -Port 25`.
 Run the job and check the job output in the job history.
 This is a public mail server that you should be able to reach from your Managed Instance, unless you have explicitly blocked that name and/or port.
 If the job step fails, review your networking configuration or create a support ticket under the **Availability and Connectivity**/*Virtual network or subnet configuration* category.
    2. If the previous step succeeded, replace the name of the mail server and port in the job with the mail server and port you're using, and repeat the previous step.
 Run `tnc YOUR_EMAIL_SERVER -Port -YOUR_EMAIL_SERVER_PORT` in the SQL Agent Job on Managed Instance.
 If the job step fails, review your networking configuration, or create a support ticket under **Availability and Connectivity**/*Virtual network or subnet configuration* category.